Generally, browser extensions cut across websites and web apps, while apps provide more isolated functionality.

-A hosted app is mostly metadata: a web URL to launch, a list of associated URLs, and a list of permissions.
-Chrome asks for these permissions during the app‘s installation.
-Some permissions allow the associated URL to bypass runtime permission prompts of regular web features.
-Other than metadata in the manifest and icons, none of a hosted app’s resources come from the extension system.
+A hosted app is mostly metadata: a web URL to launch, a list of associated URLs, and a list of HTML5 permissions.
+Chrome ask for these permissions during the app's installation, allowing the associated URL to bypass the normal Chrome permission prompts for HTML5 features.

 Chrome then creates a desktop shortcut that will open a browser window with flags that specify the app and profile.
 Activating the icon launches the “bookmarked” URL in a tab or a window.